Kublai Khan — Founder of the Yuan Dynasty

 Soon, he passed away because of fear and sadness.

-Emperor Kublai Khan was quite grieved.
-Later, he nominated a son of Jingim as the new crown prince, who in a few years later ascended to the throne as Emperor Chengzong of Yuan (1265 — 1307), after Emperor Kublai Khan passed away old and sick.
+Emperor Kublai was quite grieved.
+Later, he nominated a son of Jingim as the new crown prince, who a few years later ascended to the throne as Emperor Chengzong of Yuan (1265 — 1307), after Kublai passed away old and sick in 1294 at the age of 79.

 Carved Red Lacquer Plate with Narcissus Pattern of the Yuan Dynasty — The Palace Museum (Photo by Dongmaiying)

 Frequent Changes of Emperors

 There were many contentions among the ruling class over the throne, since the inherent system was not well established.

 Kublai's grandson, the Emperor Chengzong of Yuan, passed away without an heir, which led to another round of contentions.